-5.3.6 ASUS AI Gear 3 (ASUS EPU Utility)
+5.3.6 ASUS EPU Utility-AI Gear 3+

-ASUS AI Gear 3 is a utility designed to configure and support all ASUS EPU (Energy Processing Unit) features.
+ASUS AI Gear 3^+ is a utility designed to configure and support all ASUS EPU (Energy Processing Unit) features.
 This easy-to-use utility provides four system performance profiles that adjusts the processor frequency and vCore voltage for different computing needs.

-After installing ASUS AI Suite from the bundled support DVD, you can launch ASUS AI Gear 3 by double-clicking the AI Suite icon on your Windows OS taskbar and then click the AI Gear 3 button on the AI Suite main window.
+After installing ASUS AI Suite from the bundled support DVD, you can launch ASUS AI Gear 3+ by double-clicking the AI Suite icon on your Windows OS taskbar and then click the AI Gear 3+ button on the AI Suite main window.

-Here are some simple ways to use Al Gear 3:
+Here are some simple ways to use AI Gear 3+:

 - Click the four gear mode buttons below, including Turbo, High Performance, Medium Power Saving, and Max.
-Power Saving, or shift the gear to the performance setting that you like. - Click Calibration first, and switch to Auto mode to have AI Gear 3 automatically adjust the system performance according to the CPU loading. - Under Auto mode, Click Settings to set the time for the system to enter Al Nap mode.
+Power Saving, or shift the gear to the performance setting that you like. - Click Calibration first, and switch to Auto mode to have AI Gear 3+ automatically adjust the system performance according to the CPU loading. - Under Auto mode, click Settings to set the time for the system to enter Al Nap mode. - Click Energy Saving to show the total amount of electricity this ASUS EPUfeatured motherboard saved.